-This post may contain affiliate or referral links.
-Please see our full affiliate disclosure here.
+This post may contain affiliate or referral links, meaning I may earn a sales commission at no extra cost to you.
+Please see my full affiliate disclosure here.

 Babywearing has made my life easier in more ways than I can count.
 Grocery shopping, going for hikes, and trips to the zoo have all been made easier with babywearing.

 That was just the tip of the iceberg for that trip.
 I couldn’t imagine the ride back to the mainland after the reunion without my Boba.
 We were able to catch a ferry out to the island but by the time the reunion had wrapped up the last ferry for the mainland had already left.
 My great-uncle had arranged with some of his lobster fisherman buddies to bring us back on their lobster boat.
-Picture carrying a nine month old baby on a lobster boat on choppy water, at night, in the rain.
+Picture carrying a nine-month-old baby on a lobster boat on choppy water, at night, in the rain.
 I felt better having him securely and comfortably strapped to my body and I think he appreciated my warmth and the security of cuddling and nuzzling with his mother.

 The word is getting out that soft structured carriers are not only more comfortable for you, but they are better for your baby.
 Why shouldn’t you wear baby facing out?
 Boba has shared nine great reasons why shouldn’t wear your baby facing out that I highly recommend reading.

-I admit that I started out with a popular front facing carrier.
-By the time my son was about 15 pounds I couldn’t wear him for more than about 10 minutes before I started getting an ache in my shoulders and lower back.
+I admit that I started out with a popular front-facing carrier.
+By the time my son was about 15 pounds, I couldn’t wear him for more than about 10 minutes before I started getting an ache in my shoulders and lower back.
 Soon after it became too much to bear.